urbit/developers.urbit.org/content/guides/quickstart/voting-guide.md

 ### Dependencies

-Once in the Dojo, let's mount a couple of desks so their files can be accessed from the host OS.
+Once in the Dojo (as indicated by the `~zod:dojo>` prompt), let's mount a couple of desks so their files can be accessed from the host OS.
 We can do this with the `|mount` command:

 ```
 |mount %base